SereinMC/Serein/README.md

 The current Script API iterates very quickly and out-of-date versions of developer resources and games can be disruptive as a result.

-Use `serein -s` or `serein --switch` to change the project manifest dependencies and npm module versions interactively.
+Use `serein s` or `serein switch` to change the project manifest dependencies and npm module versions interactively.

 Use the `-y` or `--yes` flag to update all dependencies directly to the latest version.